2018 Winter Bushcraft and Snowshoe Trip – Freeman River Watershed

 Hosted by Dale Kiselyk at Nature Alive.

-Bushcraft Skills, River Paddling, Hunting, Fishing, Traditional Camping
+Bushcraft Skills, Snowshoe Travel, Toboggans, Traditional Winter Camping

-Inspired by the Fur Traders and Voyageurs of Canada’s wild rivers, and paired with wilderness living skills passed down by legendary survival instructor – Mors Kochanski.
+Inspired by the Fur Traders and Trappers of Canada’s Boreal Forest, and paired with wilderness living skills passed down by legendary survival instructor – Mors Kochanski

-- Paddle a traditional fur trade river while learning numerous paddling strokes and maneuvers that increase your river paddling competency and skill.
-Become knowledgeable on loading and outfitting a canoe for river tripping and increase your awareness of river hazards and potential problems you may experience on paddling trips.
+- Become knowledgeable on loading and outfitting a Toboggan for winter travel and increase your awareness of river hazards and potential problems you may experience on cold weather trips.

-- Utilize bushcraft skills and equipment such as Roycraft pack frames, wool blankets, canvas and modern tarp shelters, knifes, axes, saws, and ropework.
-Experiment with various ways to pitch camp along the riverbank and at our backwoods camp on Cartright Sny.
+- Utilize bushcraft skills and equipment such as Roycraft pack frames, canvas tents, knifes, axes, saws, and ropework.
+Experiment with various ways to pitch camp and move camp as we travel along the watershed.

 - Bushcraft Skills: fire lighting, axe, knife, and saw safety and use, ropework, roycraft pack frame, setting up shelters, super shelter, campfire cooking, and more.

 - Forest Study: boreal forest ecology, plant uses, wood, stone, feather, and bone.

 When you register, we will send you the following: Complete Gear List, Cancellation Policy, Medical and Food Allergy form.

 Please go to www.naturealiveprograms.com to register